Skip to content

 FT=Float64, ArrayType=Array, fill_value=zero(FT))

-Allocate a NamedTuple of 3D tracer mass arrays.
+Allocate a NamedTuple of 3D model tracer-storage arrays.
 Still useful for test fixtures that want to pre-build per-tracer 3D arrays for a CellState(m; tracers...) keyword-form constructor call.

 source